flomesh-io/osm-edge-docs/content/en/docs/guides/troubleshooting/traffic_management/permissive_traffic_policy_mode.md

 {"level":"error","component":"...","time":"...","file":"...","message":"..."}
 ```

-### 3. Confirm the Envoy configuration
+### 3. Confirm the Pipy configuration

-Confirm the Envoy proxy configuration on the client and server pods are allowing the client to access the server.
-Refer to the [sample configurations](../../../tasks/traffic_management/permissive_traffic_policy_mode#envoy-configurations) to verify that the client has valid routes programmed to access the server.
+Confirm the Pipy proxy configuration on the client and server pods are allowing the client to access the server.